-Buying a Snowboard can seem impossible, it’s more than looking at a snowboard size chart.
-With all the different styles of snowboarding, brands, and technology it can get overwhelming to find the best snowboard for you.
-This is a guide to different types of snowboards that will show you how to narrow down snowboard sizing and the board type for your riding style.
+Buying a snowboard can seem daunting.
+It’s more than looking at a snowboard size chart.
+With all the different styles of snowboarding, brands, and technologies, it can get overwhelming to find the best snowboard for you.

 Riding Style and Terrain

-There are 3 main schools of riding: All Mountain, Freestyle, and Freeride.
-These styles of riding not only cover how you ride but what and where you ride.
-If you’re an All Mountain rider chances are you’re boarding all over the mountain in different conditions which means a board in the middle of your size range will be more forgiving and versatile.
-If Freestyle riding is more your thing a shorter board in your size range will be easier to control for technical maneuvers.
-For Freeride the goal is speed and float so a larger board in your range will give you more surface area for a smoother ride.
+There are three main schools of riding: all-mountain, park/pipe, and freeride.
+These styles don't only cover how you ride but also what and where you ride.
+If you’re an all-mountain rider, chances are you’re boarding all over the mountain in different conditions, which means a board in the middle of your size range will be more forgiving and versatile.
+If park/pipe riding is more your thing, a shorter board in your size range will be easier to control for technical maneuvers.
+For freeride, the goal is speed and float, so a larger board in your range will give you more surface area for a smoother ride.

-All Mountain boards are the most versatile boards.
-These boards are ideal for beginner to intermediate riders.
-All Mountain boards aren’t designed for specialized performance and are best suited for Groomed Runs, from the Bunny Hill to the Terrain Park, they are designed to perform well on any part of the Resort or Local Hill.
+All-mountain boards are the most versatile boards.
+They're ideal for beginner to intermediate riders.
+All-mountain boards aren’t designed for specialized performance and are best suited for groomed runs, from the Bunny Hill to the Terrain Park.
+They are designed to perform well on any part of the resort or local hill.

-Freestyle boards are performance based designs geared towards progression and tricks.
-Often designed for the intermediate to expert level rider, Freestyle boards cover a variety of specialized terrain.
-Most Freestyle boards can be found tearing up the Terrain Park or cruising the hill looking for side hits.
-Boards in the freestyle snowboarding category have specialized technology for Half Pipe, Jumps, Boxes, Rails, and even Street Riding.
+Park/pipe boards feature performance-based designs geared toward progression and tricks.
+Often designed for the intermediate to expert level rider, park/pipe boards cover a variety of specialized terrain.
+Most park/pipe boards can be found tearing up the terrain park or cruising the hill looking for side hits.
+Boards in the park/pipe category have specialized technology for halfpipe, jumps, boxes, rails, and even street riding.

-Freeride snowboards are expert level boards.
-Not for the faint of heart, Freeride boards require more skill and know-how.
-Uniquely shaped for off-trail riding and floating through powder.
-The technology for these boards ranges from Backcountry riding, to deep powder runs through the trees and back bowls, to Helicopter drops down steep mountain sides.
-And split boards to hike the peaks and ride down.
+Freeride snowboards are typically expert level boards that require more skill and know-how, uniquely shaped for off-trail riding and floating through powder.
+The technology for these boards ranges from backcountry riding, to deep powder runs through the trees and back bowls, to helicopter drops down steep mountainsides.

 Riding Level

 Whether you’re just starting out or have been riding most of your life, your riding level can help guide your board selection process.
-The best snowboard for beginners is a board that falls in the middle of their size range, as well as a board that’s both manageable and stable while you learn.
-Whereas the best snowboard for intermediate and expert level riders will be a size that makes sense for your riding style and what you ride.
+The best snowboard for beginners falls in the middle of their size range and should be both manageable and stable while they learn.
+The best snowboard for intermediate and expert level riders will have an ideal size for the snowboarder's riding style and what you ride.
 Here are some ways to narrow that down:

 Snowboard Shapes